ProjectCeladonOrg/pcas_andromeda-db_concept/README.md

 relative to PCAS modules and entities.

 ## Status
-This project is abandoned.
+This project is abandoned, and is left here as a record of our humble beginning.
 The vertex store turned out to be costly.
+PCAS AndromedaDB (python) peaked at around 300K transactions/second (TPS).
+We found that ZODB could achieve 600K TPS so that number was set as our milestone since the datastores of both databases was similar.
+AndromedaDB failed to achieve that milestone.

-PCAS AndromedaDB peaked at around 300K transactions/second.
-Project Celadon's GalaxyDB, which uses BSON and filesystem abstraction to store entities, is hosted in a mercurial repo on bitbucket, and has been tested on Linux and Plan 9.
-GalaxyDB_PoC, in Python, sustains 1.5M transactions/second per host on CephFS (60 OSD's, single host) with SMR rotating disks and no caching.
+Project Celadon's GalaxyDB, which uses BSON and filesystem abstraction via 9P to store entities, is hosted in an internal mercurial repo.
+It will remain hosted internally until 2020.5 because I am now the only contributor.
+GalaxyDB_PoC, in Python, sustains 1.1M transactions/second (read/write/append) on CephFS (20 OSD's, three hosts) with SMR rotating disks with SATA SSD caching.
-The project is currently unreleased as we are translating to Rust.
-We expect a 60x improvement on TPS.
+The project is currently being translated to Go.
+A 60x improvement on TPS with the same storage backend is expected.

 Unlike AndromedaDB, GalaxyDB is general purpose, highly tunable, and supports several methods of data import including:
  * Text: CSV, JSON, YAML, TOML
  * Binary: BSON, SQLite3, Pickle
  * StdIn: All of the above
- * Socket/IP: SQL, Neo4J, Any system that can support Text and Binary formats
+ * Socket/IP: SQL, Neo4J, Any system that can support the Text and Binary formats

-As always, this project will be released under AGPLv3.
+As always, this project will be released under GPLv3 or AGPLv3, as appropriate.

 ## Getting Started